wpsharks/s2member-kb/tutorials/2015/13-specifying-a-future-start-date-for-a-recurring-subscription-aka-custom-eot.md

 ### Relative Date for the Cycle Start

 This example shows how to use the infamous [strtotime()](http://php.net/manual/en/function.strtotime.php) function in PHP to build dates that are relative; i.e., cycle begins on the first day of the next month in this case.
+Note the use of the `Y`, `n`, and `j` format chars, which correlates with the format expected by `mktime()`.

 ```php
 $cycle_start_year = date('Y', strtotime('first day of next month'));